-As of Avada 3.8, we included new Responsive Heading Typography options.
+As of Avada 3.8, we have included new Responsive Heading Typography options.
 These are global options that can be set in the Theme Options > Responsive section.
 Responsive Typography options have also been built into the Fusion Slider.
 Continue reading below to learn more about each option and how to set them up.

-How To Manage Responsive Options Globally In Theme Options
+Manage Responsive Options Globally In Theme Options

 Located here -> Theme Options > Responsive > Responsive Heading Typography